Academia in the Philadelphia Region

 New Jersey has always had high real estate taxes, now painfully high.
 But Jersey residents once could console themselves they had no sales tax and no income tax.
 Now, NJ sales and income taxes are nearly the highest in the country, and just about every other form of state taxation is at unsustainable levels.
 Doesn't matter, the state is running a $5 billion deficit and will run a greater deficit for as long as anyone can predict.
-Forbidden by the courts to borrow money, it's not easy to see what the Governor can do except raise taxes some more.
-Well, perhaps there is one thing, if the unions will let him.
-He can extend the retirement age of state employees from present age 55, to age 75.
-Having retired at age 81 I have little sympathy, and have even written a long essay praising the joys of late retirement.
+Forbidden by the courts to borrow money, it's not easy to see what the Governor can do except raising taxes some more.
+Well, perhaps there is one thing if the unions will let him.
+He can extend the retirement age of state employees from the present age 55 to age 75.
+Having retired at age 81 I have little sympathy and have even written a long essay praising the joys of late retirement.

 But let's see him try to do that without anyone noticing.